ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

 **6. plot_csv.py:**

-- This script can be used to generate plots from csv files, provided the file contains a date/time column, using matplotlib.
+- This script can be used to generate quick plots from csv files, provided the file contains a date/time column, using matplotlib.
 It will plot the csv columns you specify against datetime.
+- The name of the datetime column must be specified in the config file, under ``datetime_header``.
 - This will allow you take a quick look at any data, and could be used to look at how the plot changes when data is masked from the quality control.
 - The command line options allow you to specify the datetimes to plot between and which columns of the csv to plot.
-- The name of the datetime column must be specified in the config file.
 - If a start and/or end date are not provided, these will default to the start/end times in the csv.

 ::